cmharlow/ETDstoDOIs/README.md

 # eCommons ETDs to DOIs

+Built/tested with Python 2.7.
+EZID.py script requires work to function with Python 3.

 ## Goal

 We want to take eCommons handles and metadata - in particular, for electronic dissertations and theses - once loaded, use the handles and basic eCommons metadata to generate DOIs using the [EZID DOI API](http://ezid.cdlib.org/doc/apidoc.html#python-example), then push those DOIs back into the dc.identifier.doi metadata field in eCommons.